smartshark/smartshark.github.io/msr20_registered_report.md

 pseudonym such that it may be used to identify yourself (e.g., sherbold), we see this as consent for sharing this pseudonym publicly within the data set as described above.
-In case you do not provide a pseudonym, we will generate a random pseudonym for you which will provide provide you anonymity in the data set.
+In case you do not provide a pseudonym, we will generate a random pseudonym for you which will provide you anonymity in the data set.
 We note that it may be possible to de-anonymize the pseudonyms in case you become a co-author of the manuscript, because the author order depends on the labeled data.